andreaostuni/ros2_setup_guide/wsl2/wsl2_setup_guide.md

 ## 1. Install WSL command and Ubuntu

-Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator", enter the wsl --install command, then restart your machine.
+Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting **"Run as administrator"**, enter the wsl --install command, then restart your machine.

 ``` PowerShell
 wsl --install -d Ubuntu-22.04